gluesql/gluesql/docs/docs/ast-builder/functions/date-&-time/current-date-and-time.md

-# Current Date and Time Function
+# Current Date and Time

 ## Todo

     - NOW: Returns the current date and time.